stefanarctic/PULS/FIRESTORE_RULES.md

     // Problems collection rules
     match /problems/{problemId} {
-      // All authenticated users can read problems allow read: if isAuthenticated();
+      // All users can read problems

-      // Only admins can create problems
+      allow read: if true;

-      allow create: if isAdmin();
+      // Only authenticated users can create problems allow create: if isAuthenticated();

       // Only admins can update problems
       allow update: if isAdmin();